strongbox/strongbox-docs/docs/developer-guide/building-strongbox-against-strongbox.md

 We like our dog food and we try it all the time! :smiley:

-There will be many cases where you need to test things against either a full-blown Strongbox (via `strongbox-distribution`), or the `strongbox-web-core`.
+There will be many cases where you need to test things against either a full-blown Strongbox (via `strongbox-distribution`) or the `strongbox-web-core`.
 The following article shows you how to do so.

 ## Pre-requisites